nukkonyan/Tklib/README.md

 Pro tip: using `stock` makes only those that are being used out of the include to be compiled with and the rest will be ignored/not compiled.
 Using `public` will only make it be part of the compilation even if not used.
 (Compiler will see it as a forward if not used inside plugin).

-Multi-Colors will be separated from Tklib in the near future.

 # Available Pre-Include Definitions